Troubled US-China ties face new test in Alaska meeting

 Just a day before the meeting, Blinken announced new sanctions on officials over China’s crackdown on pro-democracy advocates in Hong Kong.
 In response, the Chinese stepped up their rhetoric opposing U.S. interference in domestic affairs.

-China, not unexpectedly, slammed the U.S. criticism of the move to give a pro-Beijing committee power to appoint more of Hong Kong’s lawmakers, which reduces the proportion of those directly elected and ensures that only those determined to be truly loyal to Beijing are allowed to run for office — effectively shutting opposition figures out of the political process.
+China slammed the U.S. criticism of the move to give a pro-Beijing committee power to appoint more of Hong Kong’s lawmakers, which reduces the proportion of those directly elected and ensures that only those determined to be truly loyal to Beijing are allowed to run for office — effectively shutting opposition figures out of the political process.

-The imposition of sanctions “fully exposes the U.S. side’s sinister intention to interfere in China’s internal affairs, disrupt Hong Kong and obstruct China’s stability and development,” Chinese Foreign Ministry spokesperson Zhao Lijian told reporters at a daily briefing Wednesday.

 The White House set low expectations for Blinken and Sullivan’s meeting, which officials say will be an initial opportunity to address intense disagreements.

-The senior administration official described the talks as a chance for the two sides for “taking stock” in the relationship.
-The official said the two sides would not deliver a joint statement following the meeting and no major announcements are expected to come out of the talks.
+A senior administration official described the talks as a chance for the two sides for “taking stock” in the relationship.
+The official said the two sides would not deliver a joint statement following the meeting, and no major announcements are expected to come out of the talks.

+China’s ambassador to the U.S. also downplayed expectations for the Alaska meeting in comments to Chinese media on Wednesday, while holding out hopes it would pave the way for better communication.

+“Naturally, we don’t expect one round of dialogue will resolve all the issues between China and the U.S. and we don’t hold overly high hopes,” Cui Tiankai said in a transcript of his comments posted on the embassy’s website.

+“My wish is that this can be a start and that the two sides can begin a dialogue process that is candid, constructive and realistic,” Cui said.
+“If we can achieve that, I think this exchange will be successful.”

-Blinken, in Japan before heading to South Korea and Alaska, said the U.S. “will push back if necessary when China uses coercion or aggression to get its way.”
+Blinken said the U.S. “will push back if necessary when China uses coercion or aggression to get its way.”

 “The relationship with China is a very complex one,” he said.
 “It has adversarial aspects; it has competitive aspects; it has cooperative aspects.
 But the common denominator in dealing with each of those is to make sure we’re approaching China from a position of strength, and that strength starts with our alliance, with our solidarity, because it’s really a unique asset that we have and China doesn’t.”

-The Chinese are not backing down.
+Yet the Chinese are not backing down.

 On Wednesday at the United Nations, they blasted the U.S. human rights record, citing what they called U.S. failures against COVID-19 that cost “hundreds of thousands of lives,” as well as racial discrimination, police brutality and an “evil past of genocide.”
 Jiang Duan, a counselor at the Chinese mission in Geneva, voiced the criticism at the end of an examination of the U.S. rights record at the U.N.
 Human Rights Council.